RockefellerArchiveCenter/fornax/README.md

   * Adding a `processingMCP.xml` file which sets processing configurations for Archivematica.
   * Updating bag manifests to account for restructuring and changes to files.
   * Delivering the SIP to the Archivematica Transfer Source (SIPS are validated before and after moving).
-* Start Transfer - starts a transfer in Archivematica.
+* Create Transfer - starts and approves the next assembled transfer in Archivematica.
-* Approve Transfer - approves a transfer in Archivematica.
+* Remove Completed Transfers/Ingests - hides completed transfers or ingests in the Archivematica Dashboard to avoid performance issues.
 * Cleanup - removes files from the destination directory.
 * Request Cleanup - sends a POST request to another service requesting cleanup of the source directory. fornax only has read access for this directory.